WillBallentine/relae-docs/docs/quickstart/setup.md

 - Keep it secure - anyone with this URL can send webhooks to your app
 - You can rotate the URL anytime if it's compromised
   :::

-## Step 6: Save Your Endpoint Token (For Verification)

-Each destination also has an **Endpoint Token** that Relae uses to sign outgoing webhooks.
-You'll use this later to verify webhooks in your application.

-You can find it in the destination card under "Security" or by clicking "Edit" on the destination.

 :::tip Coming Up
 In the next section, we'll show you how to: